prisma/prisma-engines/README.md

 ### Testing:

 - See `.envrc` for connection params.
 Override variables if different.
-MySQL and PostgreSQL needs to be running for tests to succeed.
+MySQL, PostgreSQL and SQL Server needs to be running for tests to succeed.

 Then: